filipa2793/Go-Around-Detection-at-LPPT-based-on-Deep-Learning-Models-using-ADS-B-and-Meteorological-Data/README.md

 | **Go-around rate** | 0.48%                                  |
 | **Airport**        | LPPT (Lisbon Humberto Delgado Airport) |

+To ensure reproducibility, the complete final dataset has been made openly available on [Figshare](https://figshare.com/s/94d64be301fda5f2ea1d).

 ## Methodology

 The following figure shows the flowchart of the methodological process.